franzbu/SkyRocket.spoon/README.md

 To install SkyRocket.spoon, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'SkyRocket.spoon'.

-Alternatively, you can simply run the following command from the Terminal:
+Alternatively, you can simply run the following terminal command:

 ```lua